Post-Master's Certificate in Nursing Education

-Program Overview and Goals: The Post-Master’s Certificate in Nursing Education is comprised of four graduate level nursing education courses, including two practicum courses.
+The Post-Master’s Certificate in Nursing Education is comprised of four graduate level nursing education courses, including two practicum courses.
 The certificate provides students with the essential knowledge, skills, and expertise to be effective nursing educators.
-Graduates may be eligible for the Certified Nurse Education (CNE) Exam offered by the National League of Nursing (NLN).
+Graduates may be eligible for the Certified Nurse Education (CNE) Exam offered by the National League for Nursing (NLN).

 - Analyze the issues and trends in healthcare and higher education and their impact on nursing education.